How to Follow Up With Leads Who Ghost You on Social Media

 Cross-Channel Follow-Up: Same Channel, Better Results

 Follow up on the channel they used.
 Instagram lead gets Instagram follow-ups.
 WhatsApp lead gets WhatsApp follow-ups.
-Cross-channel chasing (Instagram lead getting an email follow-up) feels invasive and converts 2 to 3x worse.
+Messenger lead gets Messenger follow-ups.
+Cross-channel chasing usually feels invasive and performs worse because the lead never opted into that second channel.

 What to Send in Each Follow-Up